How to Perform Due Diligence in Venture Capital?

 The first key point of diligence is assessing the management team in charge of the company.
 Throughout this diligence phase, numerous qualitative topics need to be addressed regarding each member of the leadership team to learn more about their:

 To further expand on each point and what early-stage venture firms assess before investing:

 There are three fundamental components to the product being offered:

 The concept of product-market fit is one of the major determinants of the outcome of an early-stage startup venture.
 PMF is defined as the validation of the product concept in the target market, as signified by consistent organic consumption and word-of-mouth promotion.

 Achieving product-market fit is the most important element of growth and scalability.

 Early on, the management team should have a single-minded focus on demonstrating the potential for product-market fit, as doing so is crucial to raise funding.

 Product/Market Fit Defined by Marc Andreessen (Source: pmarca)

-PMF is more of a qualitative trait as determining the degree to how a product meets a particular market’s demand and the extent of how much a product resonates with the market.
+PMF is more of a qualitative trait as determining the degree to which a product meets a particular market’s demand and the extent of how much a product resonates with the market.